 What Should I Set My Thermostat to When I’m on Vacation?

-If you’re planning to take a vacation, your feelings might drift to packing your suitcase and seeing to it that all your travel arrangements are in order.
-But you'll also want to prepare the house for you being gone as well.
+If you’re preparing to leave for vacation, your thoughts might lean toward packing your suitcase and seeing to it that any travel arrangements are in place.
+But remember to prepare the house for your time away as well.

-One typical question people share is this: What can I adjust my thermostat to while on vacation?
-Your hope will often be to conserve energy, but you'll still want to avoid turning off your HVAC system.
-The furnace or AC system should still run a little to minimize excessive heat or cold, depending on the season.
-Here’s what you should consider about setting your thermostat when you leave for vacation.
+One frequent question people have is this: What can I my thermostat to while I’m gone?
+Your hope will often be to save money, but don’t be tempted to completely turn off your HVAC system.
+The furnace or AC unit should still run a little to prevent severe heat or cold, depending on the season.
+Here’s what you have to learn about setting your thermostat when you leave for vacation.

 Setting the Thermostat for a Summer Vacation